Teaching & Supervision

 I supervise master students in several different programs doing quantitative empirical research project in economics.
 The topical domain is broad and includes research problems related to the energy transition, climate change, globalization, and labor markets.
 Contact me if you are interested.

-Your research question should be suitable to the application of quantitative empirical methods.
-Most of my students use either input-output modeling or some kind of statistical method for prediction and causal inference (e.g. regression analysis, difference-in-differences, synthetic control).
+Your research question should be suitable for the application of quantitative empirical methods.
+Most of my students use either input-output modeling or some kind of statistical method for prediction and causal inference (e.g. regression, difference-in-differences, synthetic control).

-- Input-output models are not overly complicated, which means that you can start from scratch and learn-by-doing, that is, while writing your master thesis.
-If you go this route, the textbook “Input-Output Analysis: Foundations and Extensions” by Miller & Blair should become your friend (read the chapters 1 & 2 to get an impression).
+- Input-output models are not overly complicated, which means that you can start from scratch and learn-by-doing (i.e. while writing your master thesis).
+If you go this route, the textbook “Input-Output Analysis: Foundations and Extensions” by Miller & Blair should become your friend (read the first two chapters to get an impression).
 Input-output analysis is usually done in Matlab, R, or Python.

-- To apply quantitative statistical methods, you should have a background in probability, statistics, and linear regression analysis before the start of the master thesis project, and you should be willing to learn new statistical theory and methods by yourself using introductory textbooks such as “Introductory Econometrics” by Wooldridge, “The Mixtape” by Cunningham, and “The Effect” by Huntington-Klein.
-Knowledge of and skills in ex-ante modeling and numerical simulations cannot make up for a lack of training in statistical methods.
+- To apply quantitative statistical methods, you should have a background in probability, statistics, and linear regression before the start of the master thesis project, and you should be willing to learn new statistical theory and methods by yourself using introductory textbooks such as “Introductory Econometrics” by Wooldridge, “Introduction to Econometrics” by Stock & Watson, “The Mixtape” by Cunningham, and “The Effect” by Huntington-Klein.
+Expertise in ex-ante modeling and numerical simulations cannot make up for a lack of training in statistics.